 Suzanne Johnson at

 SPECIAL NOTE ABOUT CORONA VIRUS: We continue evaluate our ability to hold this course successfully.
-If cases of the virus decline and vaccination rates increase to a point that we feel safe enough to hold the course with minimal risk, using the safety protocols, we will do so.
-It is my hope and plan that this will be the case.
-I will post updates here and on our Facebook page as we move closer to spring and course start.
+We will monitor the new variants and hold this course if we feel it is safe enough.
+I will post updates on the Facebook page as we move closer to spring and course start.